STUDY JAPANESE ONLINE WITH NATIVES HERE

 Wanko Soba – A style from Iwate Prefecture, particularly in Morioka and Hanamaki.
 It consists of a small portion of soba noodles in small bowls.
 Where you quickly eat your soba noodles and refill your bowl right away.

-Sara udon – Literally meaning “dish noodles” is a dish native to Nagasaki prefecture.
+Sara udon - Literally means "plate noodle," it is a native dish from Nagasaki prefecture.
 Despite the name Udon, there are variations with thin noodles that are quite popular.
-Noodles are served with fried cabbage, moyashi, vegetables, pork and others.
+The noodles are served with fried cabbage, moyashi, vegetables, pork, and others.

 Okinawa Soba – A type of noodles made in Okinawa, its pasta is not like the original soba, it is more like udon and your soup reminds me a lot ramen, the dough may come out slightly flattened depending on the region in Okinawa.